Black magic: History

-Those lines, though, continue to be blurred by the inclusion of spirit rituals from otherwise white magicians in compilations of work related to Satanism.
-John Dee's sixteenth century rituals, for example, were included in Anton LaVey's The Satanic Bible (1969) and so some of his practises, otherwise considered white magic, have since been associated with black magic.
-Dee's rituals themselves were designed to contact spirits in general and angels in particular, which he claimed to have been able to do with the assistance of colleague Edward Kelley.
-LaVey's Bible, however, is a "complete contradiction" of Dee's intentions but offers the same rituals as a means of contact with evil spirits and demons.
-LaVey's Church of Satan "officially denies the efficacy of occult ritual" but "affirms the subjective, psychological value of ritual practice", drawing a clear distinction between.
+Artes prohibitae and artes magicae

+Seven artes prohibitae or artes magicae were arts prohibited by canon law as expounded by Johannes Hartlieb in 1456.
+Their sevenfold partition reflecting that of the artes liberales and artes mechanicae.
+While the term nigromancy broadly construed includes the six associated divinatory practices, it more specifically refers to the demonic magic of the Late Middle Ages.
+Demonic magic was performed in groups surrounding a leader in possession of a grimoire.
+Practitioners were typically members of the educated elite, as most grimoires were written in Latin.
+One such case in 1444, Inquisitor Gaspare Sighicelli took action against a group active in Bologna.
+Marco Mattei of Gesso and friar Jacopo of Viterbo confessed to taking part in magical practices.
+Nigromancy may include, but is not a synonym for, necromancy ("death magic").

 Voodoo

 Voodoo has been associated with modern black magic; drawn together in popular culture and fiction.
 However, while hexing or cursing may be accepted black magic practices, Voodoo has its own distinct history and traditions.

-Voodoo tradition makes its own distinction between black and white magic, with sorcerers like the Bokor known for using magic and rituals of both.
-But their penchant for magic associated with curses, poisons and zombies means they, and Voodoo in general, are regularly associated with black magic in particular.
+Voodoo tradition makes its own distinction between black and white magic, with sorcerers like the bokor known for using magic and rituals of both.
+But practitioners' penchant for magic associated with curses, poisons and zombies means they, and Voodoo in general, are regularly associated with black magic.

-In popular culture

-Concepts related to black magic or described as black magic are a regular feature of books, films and other popular culture.
-Examples include: